afiodorov/afiodorov.github.io/_posts/2015-04-14-Meeting-an-investment-banker.md

 area.
 It is the opposite feeling that would embrace me: how humanity is **not** awesome.
 Down-right terrible in fact.
 I feel enough of that.

-I used to "diss" charities exhibiting [just-world][jw] bias but I am changing now.
+I used exhibit [just-world][jw] bias and "diss" charities but I am changing now.
 Moreover, the recent encounters motivated me too look into the effective altruism movement more carefully.
 May be, one day, I will join them too.